You wont believe some of these different types of yoga and their benefits.

 What distinguished Ashtanga from many other forms of yoga is that the exact same poses (asana) are practiced in the exact same order.
 This is why Ashtanga is one of the more serious forms of yoga.

-Ashtanga refers to the “Eight limbs of yoga”.
+Ashtanga refers to the “Eight limbs”.
 Physical movements are only one of those eight branches.
 Pranayama (breath) is another.

 - Yama, which relates to ethics.